thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 ### Virtual member functions

-If we map C++ classes to Swift structs, it makes the most sense to map virtual member functions to struct methods in Swift.
-However, Swift structs don't support inheritance.
-So, while we can map virtual functions to methods and execute C++ dynamic dispatch correctly, we can't express the fact that the struct is subclassable, and that the method is overridable in Swift.
+If we map C++ classes to Codira structs, it makes the most sense to map virtual member functions to struct methods in Codira.
+However, Codira structs don't support inheritance.
+So, while we can map virtual functions to methods and execute C++ dynamic dispatch correctly, we can't express the fact that the struct is subclassable, and that the method is overridable in Codira.

 TODO: design how to map inheritance.

 ### Inherited APIs

-Swift structs don't allow inheritance.
-If we map C++ classes as Swift structs, we could replicate APIs from all base classes in every derived class.
+Codira structs don't allow inheritance.
+If we map C++ classes as Codira structs, we could replicate APIs from all base classes in every derived class.

 ```c++